YOKO AND JOHN…CAGE

 By Madeline Bocaro ©

 Yoko Ono met John Cage early in her career in the 1950s.
 They mutually influenced each other’s work.
 In many ways, they were ‘silent’ partners.
+Their commonalities were a great appreciation of Japanese tradition and culture, and strong disregard for the concept of ‘high art’.

 The Avant-garde American composer, a student of Schoenberg, pioneered non-conventional use of musical instruments, theorized about and experimented with silence and the possibilities of sound.
 Cage also influenced the development of Modern Dance.